How to Make Natural yogurt – no yogurt maker

 You will need:

 1 liter farm fresh organic whole fat milk.
 I buy mine from the local farm – I know we are so lucky.
 If you really can’t get farm fresh, get fresh pasteurised organic or UHT organic.
-They are treated slightly different when making yogurt and won’t produce the same result but if that’s all you can get then go for it.
+They are treated slightly different when making yoghurt and won’t produce the same result but if that’s all you can get then go for it.

 Mason jar or other container to put your milk mixture into overnight.
 I prefer glass, and find the mason jars were perfectly.

 Something to stand your (preferably glass) container into so you can wrap it up and keep warm.
-I use an old microwave bowl, a piece of thermal fabric (you can use a flask but I got inconsistent results and trying to get the yogurt out was a nuisance) and towels to cover the whole thing to keep warm overnight.
+I use an old microwave bowl, a piece of thermal fabric (you can use a flask but I got inconsistent results and trying to get the yoghurt out was a nuisance) and towels to cover the whole thing to keep warm overnight.

 Thermometer

 Step 1 – Take your fresh unpasterised milk, and heat gently to 180F or 82C.
 You can do this in the microwave (mine is a 850W).
 I start with 2 x 3 minutes on medium, then 2 minutes medium.
 Check temperature.
 As I get closer to 180F/82C I reduce the time to 1 minute then 30 second intervals.
 No microwave?
 Use a pan on the stove.
 Heat gently and stir frequently.
-This step will kill off competing bacteria and denature the whey proteins to help give you a thicker yogurt.
+This step will kill off competing bacteria and denature the whey proteins to help give you a thicker yoghurt.
 If you are using pasteurised or UHT you can skip this step.

-Step 5 – Leave overnight (at least 12 hours) and let the bacteria multiply, leaving you with a beautiful thick rich yogurt.
+Step 5 – Leave overnight (at least 12 hours) and let the bacteria multiply, leaving you with a beautiful thick rich yoghurt.
 After I have unwrapped in the morning, I put the jar straight in the fridge for at least an hour or so before using.

 FAQ’s

-How long with home made yogurt last in the fridge?
+How long with home made yoghurt last in the fridge?
 In optimal conditions it can last for weeks*.
 What will happen is that bacteria will continue to multiply slowly and you will find that the taste will change to a much more “tangier” or “sharp” flavour.
-You are perfectly safe to leave it 1-2 weeks, mine only lasts 4 days! (*The only caveat I would add, is that your jar is not sterilised and so bacteria in the airspace above your yogurt can multiply and effectively start to grow mold).
+You are perfectly safe to leave it 1-2 weeks, mine only lasts 4 days! (*The only caveat I would add, is that your jar is not sterilised and so bacteria in the airspace above your yoghurt can multiply and effectively start to grow mold).